 In addition to our own fleet of teaching vessels moored on campus in our private marina, Marine Science students learn aboard large research vessels owned by the Florida Institute of Oceanography.

-What can I do with
+What can I do a marine science major?

 - Aquarium Technician